tinoryj/ELECT/AE_INSTRUCTION.md

 ## Testbed access

 We provide two testbeds for the evaluation with properly setuped environment.
+Since the repo will be made public, in order to ensure data security, we will provide the connection key and specific connection method of the two on the HotCRP website.
+Both testbeds contain 8 machines (6 ELECT server nodes, 1 object storage server node and 1 client node).
+When using both testbeds, please skip the next section "Environment setup".

 ## Environment setup (5 human-minutes + ~ 40 compute-minutes)